terraref/documentation/existing_data_standards.md

 </small>

 ### Gene Ontology (GO)

 Defines concepts/classes used to describe gene function, and relationships between these concepts.
-A widely-adopted ontology in genetics research, supported by databases such as GEO.
+GO is a widely-adopted ontology in genetics research, supported by databases such as GEO.
 This ontology is cited in Krajewski et al (2015) and might be relevant for the TERRA genomics pipeline.

 See also:
 <small>